 So halving your expenses can much more than double your runway.
 Or to put it another way - halving your expenses can much more than halve the number of years of your life you need to spend working.

 I picked the examples above with a particular motive in mind.
 According to Dan Luu's conservative estimates a fresh grad at a big tech company can safely earn ~$500k post-tax in 5 years.
 The US median income post-tax is ~$25k, and investing in an index fund has historically earned ~5% average returns in the long run.
-So as a tech worker, if you can manage to leave as 'frugally' as the average American, you can comfortably retire before 30.
+So as a tech worker, if you can manage to live as 'frugally' as the average American, you can comfortably retire before 30.

 In the tech industry we have some very loud voices arguing that if you desire autonomy or leverage, the best path forwards is to start a VC-backed startup.
 But reducing spending and saving towards early retirement has some compelling advantages: